orra-dev/agent-fragile-to-prod-guide/stage3-grounding/README.md

-# Stage 3: Adding Domain Grounding to Prevent Plan Hallucination
+# Stage 3: Adding Domain Grounding for Reliable Plans

 In this stage, we address the challenge of LLM plan hallucinations by implementing domain grounding.